PLCHome/node-red-contrib-ads/README.md

 - `config.varName`: (string) override the variable name
 - `config.varType`: (string) override the variable type
 - `config.varSize`: (integer) the length on RAW and STRING type
+- `config.isarray`: (bool) is an ARRAY type, varLowIndex and varHighIndex must set
+- `config.varLowIndex`: (integer) the Low index on ARRAY type
+- `config.varHighIndex`: (integer) the High index on ARRAY type
 - `config.timezone`: (string) only on date and time type 'TO_LOCAL' or 'UNCHANGED'
 - `config.inProperty`: (string) the property for the outvalue
 - `config.useInputMsg`: (bool) the input message will be used to build the out message or an new message will be build.